Privacy notice for clients and 3rd parties

 Your rights include:

 - Asking us to tell you what data we hold about you and requesting a copy.
 This is called a Subject Access Request.
 We will not charge for this unless a request is manifestly unfounded or excessive, particularly if it is repetitive, or if further copies are requested.
-We will have 1 month to comply with your request.
+We will have 1 month to comply with your request unless circumstances allow for an extension.

-- Asking us to amend or stop using your information because it’s inaccurate or you want to restrict how we process it.
+- Asking us to amend or stop using your information because it’s inaccurate, incomplete or you want to restrict how we process it.

-- Asking us to move, copy or transfer your personal data easily from one IT environment to another, in a safe and secure way, without hindrance to usability.
+- Asking us to move, copy or transfer your personal data easily from one IT environment to another, in a safe and secure way, without hindrance to usability when you have provided to us your personal information.

 Please contact us if you wish to speak to us about this.